mateusfavarin/CrashTeamEditor/README.md

    cmake --build python_bindings/build --config Release
    ```
 3. Import the generated `crashteameditor` module from Python scripts in the same interpreter whose headers were used during the build.

-The `crashteameditor` module bundles the following bindings:

-- Geometry helpers (`Vec2`, `Vec3`, `Color`, `Vertex`, `BoundingBox`) plus `Quadblock` with its properties, UVs, serialization, and neighbor helpers.
-- `Checkpoint` allows reading and mutating checkpoint state, serializing to bytes, and pruning invalid indexes.
-- `Path` exposes start/end markers, readiness checks, and JSON (via Python `json` objects) export/import helpers for the checkpoint routing data.
-- `BSP` and `Level` wrap the existing spatial structure and level lifecycle APIs so Python scripts can generate BSPs, query quadblocks, and save/load `.lev` presets.